What is PROJECT GRADUATION?

 In collecting funds for the PROJECT GRADUATION gift, we ensure that all our graduates have the opportunity to be together on the night of their graduation to celebrate their achievements and to feel the pride of the community that supports them.

-A traditional Project Graduation for the class of 2021 is scheduled to be held on Monday, June 21(the night of graduation), from 10:30 PM to 3:00 AM, at the Woodbridge Community Center.
-Here, students will enjoy activities ranging from swimming to roller skating to games to yearbook signing, and more!
-Buses will provide transportation for ALL students to and from the high school.
+PROJECT GRADUATION 2022 will be held on Monday, June 20, 2022 (the night of graduation) at the Woodbridge Community Center.
+There, students will enjoy activities ranging from swimming to roller skating to games to yearbook signing, and more.